Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of Swift-XRT Localized GRBs: Acknowledgments

 \section{Acknowledgments}

-RJ thanks Fr\'ed\'eric Daigne for insightful discussions about models for GRB prompt and precursor emission, and Jochen Greiner for information about GRB catalogs.
+We thank the anonymous referee for their comments and feedback, which greatly strengthened the resulting paper.
+The authors thank Youdong Hu for information about BOOTES observations of the afterglow of GRB 220623A.
+RJ also thanks Fr\'ed\'eric Daigne for insightful discussions about models for GRB prompt and precursor emission, Jochen Greiner for information about GRB catalogs, and Te Han for discussions regarding photometric techniques to correct for contaminated sources.

+The authors would also like to thank the staff at the Mikulski Archive for Space Telescopes (MAST), especially Hannah Lewis, Julie Imig, Travis Berger, and Scott Fleming, who assist with the rapid ingest and dissemination of the early-release TICA data products.

 This paper includes data collected by the TESS mission.
+Funding for TESS is provided by the NASA Explorer Program.
+The TICA data used in this work was obtained from MAST (\dataset[10.17909/t9-9j8c-7d30]{https://dx.doi.org/10.17909/t9-9j8c-7d30}), hosted by the Space Telescope Science Institute (STScI).
+STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.

-Funding for TESS is provided by NASA's Science Mission Directorate.
-This work also made use of data supplied by the UK Swift Science Data Centre at the University of Leicester.
-Finally, this research has made use of data and/or software provided by the High Energy Astrophysics Science Archive Research Center (HEASARC), which is a service of the Astrophysics Science Division at NASA/GSFC.
+This work has made use of data from the UK Swift Science Data Centre at the University of Leicester; Swift and Fermi data provided by the High Energy Astrophysics Science Archive Research Center (HEASARC), a service of the Astrophysics Science Division at NASA/GSFC; and data from the NASA/IPAC Extragalactic Database (\dataset[10.26131/IRSA537]{https://dx.doi.org/10.26131/IRSA537}), which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.

 \facilities{TESS, Swift, Fermi}